-Curbside and recycling collection services are provided only by town governments, homeowners associations (HOAs), or directly by one of the solid waste disposal and recycling companies.
+Curbside recycling collection services are provided only by town governments, homeowners associations / community associations, or directly by one of the solid waste disposal and recycling companies.

-Residents may drop-off their recyclables at any of the 10 drop-off sites located throughout the county.
+Residents may also drop-off their recyclables at any of several drop-off sites located throughout the county.

-Curbside recycling bins are provided by the service provider or agency that is responsible for ensuring service.
-Recycling bins are also available for purchase at local home improvement stores and on-line.
+Curbside recycling containers are provided by the service provider (i.e. town government, homeowners association / community association, or waste hauler) that is responsible for ensuring service.
+Recycling containers are also available for purchase at local home improvement stores and on the Internet.

 Grass clippings, leaves, and twigs should not be set out in plastic bags, only use paper bags designed for yard waste or a reusable container.